unadlib/origin-storage/README.md

 A same-origin storage container for cross-domain access, it is based on localForage and supports IndexedDB, WebSQL and localStorage.

 > `origin-storage` uses localStorage in browsers with no IndexedDB or WebSQL support.
-And `origin-storage` doesn't support Safari.
+And Safari is not supported.

 ## Motivation